Haragatt Rochester peered down the long, straight bridge of his nose to his second born (remarking that the boys nose too, had such characteristics)

 His wife lay on the bed.
 Stiff.
 Cold.
-The colour of her skin already stiffened with blue.
+The colour of her skin already stiffened to blue.
 His eyes turned to her, and didn't stray to his son for an hour more, until Mrs Fairfax crept into the room, hands folded.
 "Sir… They want to take her body now, Sir… and the baby will need feeding…"

 It was only then he threw a scowling glance to his second son's crib.
 "Take him" he demanded coldly.